The Best Non-Touristy Places in France

 Sandwiched and shared between France and Spain, the Pyrenees are softer and more inviting than the Alps, although no less dramatic.
 Head for the Parc National de Pyrenees for jaw-dropping scenery, high peaks and one of the best non touristy things to do in France – hiking!

 Less developed than the Alps, you can hike in the paradise of the Pyrenees for hours in summer without seeing another person.
 The trails are generally well managed and signed.
-Some of the classic and best Pyrenees day hikes, such as the Cirque de Gavarnie and Lac de Gaube are child friendly, making this the best part of France to visit if you’re taking a family holiday.

 The weather here through June to September is drier, although you’ll miss the perennially snow capped peaks of the Alps providing those ‘wow’ moments.
 Snow starts to fall above 2,500m in mid-October most years, giving you a long window in which to take a hiking holiday.